Resources

 • Fights oxidative stress: Since zinc is an antioxidant, it can combat oxidative stress.
 Therefore, this mineral can reduce the risk of several diseases.
 It also helps in fighting off different infections.

 • Improves eye health: Zinc-enriched foods can activate vitamin A in the body to maintain strong vision.
-Therefore, the mineral can improve your night eyesight.
+Therefore, the mineral can improve your night vision.
 Moreover, it prevents diminished vision by fighting inflammation and oxidation.

 • Speeds up wound healing: The role of zinc in the human body also includes treating infections.
 Therefore, it can support faster recovery from wounds.